-This year marks the 11th year of this popular event in which more than 50 potters from across Ontario will display and sell their wares amidst the picturesque limestone ruins of the historic Goldie Mill located alongside the Speed River in downtown Guelph.
+This year marks the 11th year of this popular event in which more than 50 potters from across Ontario and Quebec will display and sell their wares amidst the picturesque limestone ruins of the historic Goldie Mill located alongside the Speed River in downtown Guelph.

 It’s the only outdoor event of its kind in Ontario, modeled after the famous potters markets of Europe, such as the hugely popular “Diessener Töpfemarkt” in Upper Bavaria.